aplura/cribl_geese/README.md

 Configs will need exported, reviewed, and imported.
 This prevents "shot-gunning" bad, not needed, or incorrect configs between environments.
 Since this module is expected to be used "at scale", it will take some time and is not an "instant transfer".
+But it's much faster than clicking through the GUI multiple times to make the same config.

 Expected order of operations: